Commercial kitchen

 • Most common in warmer months, though some species are active year-round

-• Can cause cross-contamination.
+• Can cause cross-contamination

-Colony of ants along path
+Colony of ants along a path

 Signs of Infestation